decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 * root doesnt have an inital password set.
 Requires setup.
 I have verbose instructions.
 * Please be patient and follow the instructions.

-Google VPC and Network Interafce setup:
+Google VPC and Network Interface setup:
 ---------------------------------------
 When using multiple network interfaces from an instance, each interface must attach to a subnet that is in a different VPC network.
 You can't attach multiple network interfaces to the same subnet or to subnets that are